BlockResearchGroup/compas_tno/README.md

 # compas_tno

-compas_tno performs masonry assessment by means of optimisation with multiple objectives in Funicular Thrust Networks.
+This package performs masonry assessment by menans of NLP with Funicular Thrust Networks.